colemarkham/slackcat/README.md

 # slackcat
 A Slack webhook for injecting cat images from http.cat in response to status codes in messages.

-# slackcat
-A Slack webhook for injecting cat images from http.cat in response to status codes in messages.

 https://youtu.be/2u1oC6SUzCM

 # Installation